Dates: May 24 - June 24, 2016

-Costs: $3600, excluding airfare (subject to BOV approval)
+Costs: $3900, excluding airfare (subject to BOV approval)

 Any current student in good standing with an accredited university is eligible to apply.
 VMI students need only submit an application.
 Applicants from other universities should include a faculty letter of recommendation, an official transcript, and a short essay outlining the applicant's personal and academic goals for the program, along with the application.
-Applications must be received no later than 28 February 2014.
+Applications must be received no later than 18 December 2015.

 Room and Board

 Housing is provided by Zrinyi Miklos National Defense University in Budapest.
 Participants are normally housed in single rooms in the officers' quarters.
 Many rooms come equipped with a small refrigerator and television.
 The university provides meals at discount pricing for breakfast and lunch (~$2 per meal), with many nearby affordable eating options available for the remaining meal.
 The University is on a central metro line, with easy access to the city center.
 Many grocery stores, restaurants, and markets are within walking distance of the University.
 Housing in Vienna and Prague will be in hotels.

 Academic and Cultural Program